Perioperative Quality Improvement and Patient Safety (MSH)

 • All applicants must satisfy fellow requirements as per the university department (http://www.anesthesia.utoronto.ca/edu/fellowship.htm).

-• Candidates should have a minimum of 30 months training completed in clinical anesthesia and passed all certification exam(s) required for the specialty of anesthesia in their own country.
+• Candidates should have a minimum of 30 months of training completed in clinical anesthesia and have passed all certification exam(s) required for the specialty of anesthesia in their own country.

-• American applicants should preferably have passed their ABA exams, although consideration will be given to those that are Board Eligible.
+• American applicants should preferably have passed their ABA exams, although consideration will be given to those who are board-eligible.
 Preference will be given to applicants who are within 7 years of completing their training.

-• Applicants that are freshly graduated from a 3- year anesthesia training program are encouraged to complete at least a year of independent practice or complete a fellowship elsewhere.
-Preference will be given to applicants who fulfil this requirement.
+• Applicants who have just graduated from a 3-year anesthesia training program are encouraged to complete at least a year of independent practice or a fellowship elsewhere.
+Preference will be given to applicants who fulfill this requirement.

 Direct inquiries to: